OUR STORY

 A Passion for Indigenous Culture

 Katherine has historically been a meeting place for many Indigenous language groups and continues today.
-The township is located at the heart of the ‘Big Rivers’ region, extending from the Western Australian border to the Gulf of Carpentaria and along the Queensland border.
-This large region is home to 23 Aboriginal communities and 110 Indigenous family outstations, Katherine being central and the main supply centre for these communities.
+The township is located at the heart of the ‘Big Rivers’ region, extending from the Western Australian border to the Gulf of Carpentaria, and along the eastern Queensland border.
+This large region is home to 23 Aboriginal communities and 110 Indigenous family outstations, where Katherine is the central and the main supply centre for these communities.

 We source most of our art directly from the artists, who often come to us with their artworks for sale.
 This has given us the opportunity for over 27 years to get to know artists from many different regions throughout the Territory and consequently being invited out to homelands.